How to Use Infographics for Link Building

 Suppose it is necessary to present a new concept to the audience, highlight an important issue, or overview a particular discussion subject.
 In that case, the informational format is the best fit.

 Such an infographic is often a set of sections with numbered subheadings.

 Numbering facilitates the reading and perception of the information presented.
 Headings with numbers are easier to read for the audience.

 A timeline perfectly visualises the history of a phenomenon or subject, highlighting key dates.
 Also, this type of infographic is used to create retrospectives.

 People perceive time as a particular line in space.
 That's why a timeline with visual elements describing turning points of the specified period allows the audience to imagine time intervals more clearly.

 This type is optimal for presenting research results and information from several sources and confirming an idea with statistical data.

 It is the data that is the basis of such infographics.
 They are linked into a single structure with the help of visual elements and the creation of a layout.

-What to do if you need to collect and visualise an extensive array of geodata or demographic information?
-For this case, there are geographic infographics.
+How do you collect and visualise an extensive array of geodata or demographic information?
+In this case, there are geographic infographics.